I led end-to-end redesign to build the next-gen management system

 I successfully increased efficiency at global scale

-Hours saved for client's workforce
+hours saved for the workforce

 Global markets served